ygt-mikekchar/react-maybe-matchers/README.md

 ### Difference between ComponentQuery and ComponentFilter

-Keep in mind that `ComponentQuery` drills down into the tree and finds a collection of components.  `ComponentFilter` works on that collection of components and does not drill down further.
+Keep in mind that `ComponentQuery` drills down into the tree and finds a collection of components.  `ComponentFilter` works on that collection of components or DOM nodes and does not drill down further.

 ## License